malinapavel/web-app-project/README.md

     - 'contact' branch: all the commits related to the 'contact.html' webpage
     - 'sign-up' branch: all the commits related to the 'sign-up.html' webpage

+    => all branches (except the master) will be merged into master branch